Proposed merger between Cathedral Schools Trust (CST) and Trust in Learning Academies (TiLA)

 How can I ask a question or share my feedback on the potential merger?

-We are currently working closely in partnership with the Department for Education and the Diocese of Bristol to discuss the plans and are of course keen to hear any feedback or questions you may have on this proposal.
+We are currently working closely in partnership with the Department for Education and the Diocese of Bristol to discuss the plans and we remain keen to hear any feedback or questions you may have on this proposal.

-Please use the link below to view our Frequently Asked Questions document for parents and carers and wider stakeholders which we hope will anticipate any early questions you may have.
+Please see below to view our Frequently Asked Questions documents for parents and carers and wider stakeholders which we will continue to update throughout the process.

-If you would like to submit any comments or additional questions regarding the potential merger please use the links below to email our independent project managers, Edwin People or to complete the survey response form by Friday 16th May 2025.
-Any questions received will be added to the Frequently Asked Questions document which will be updated on a weekly basis and published on this website.
+If you would like to submit any comments or additional questions regarding the potential merger please use the links below to email our independent project managers, Edwin People.
+Any questions received will be added to the Frequently Asked Questions document which will be updated regularly and published on this website.

 Please note that staff at CST and TiLA can access the staff FAQ documents via their respective intranet sites.